 Interestingly, the ability to roll one’s tongue is not evenly distributed across the population.
 Most people can do it, but not everyone.
 If you gather 10 people together, about 7 of them would be able to roll their tongues on average. tongue rolling is a dominant genetic trait, which means that if one parent can do it, there’s a good chance their children will be able to as well.
 So if you can roll your tongue, chances are good that your kids will be able to too!

-See also What are inherited genetic traits?
+See also What are class traits lotro?

 What causes tongue twist?